 However, this doesn’t mean that organic SEO is free to create.
-You will still need to have high-quality web page and blog post copy.
+You will still need to have high-quality webpage and blog post copy.
 Over time, you will see the true value of organic SEO, as you won’t need to pay anything to continue to benefit from your content.

-Let’s take a closer look at how to execute a successful organic SEO campaign.
+Now let’s take a closer look at how to execute a successful organic SEO campaign.